-Students must apply and be accepted for admission to one of the regular College programs in order to qualify for financial assistance.
-Students who are either part-time, enrolled in a special non-degree program, transient from another institution, or provisionally admitted under a waiver of regular College academic standards do not normally qualify for Federal Loan or institutional financial aid programs.
-Each student in these categories should check with the Office of Financial Aid regarding eligibility.
+Students must apply and be accepted for admission to one of the regular College programs to qualify for financial assistance.
+Students who are either parttime, enrolled in a special non-degree program, transient from another institution, or provisionally admitted under a waiver of regular College academic standards do not normally qualify for Federal Loan or institutional financial aid programs.
+Each student in these categories should check with the Financial Aid Office regarding eligibility.
 The Free Application for Federal Student Aid (FAFSA), must be completed on an annual basis.

 Students applying for need-based financial aid must file a Free Application for Federal Student Aid (FAFSA).
 This form may be completed on-line at www.fafsa.gov.
 Responsibility for obtaining and filing the FAFSA and providing correct information belongs solely to the student and/or the family.
-Eligibility for federal aid programs, (Pell Grants, Supplemental Grants, Federal Work-Study, and Direct Student Loans), is established by the FAFSA.
+Eligibility for federal aid programs, (Pell Grant, Supplemental Grant, Federal Work-Study, and Direct Student Loans), is established by the FAFSA.
 Since these awards and loans cannot be made without a need analysis, interested students should complete the application early in the admissions process before the student enrolls.
 The amount of financial aid will be determined by the regulations of the aid source and the student's qualifications for each aid program.